WastedLifetime/SurfingPenguin/src/README.md

 pip install -r requirements.txt
 ```
 ### Setting Environment
-If you like to use postgresql, you should set your DATABASE_URL with the head of
-"postgres+psycopg2://"
 ```
 export ENV = "Staging" or "Production" or you will use the DevelopmentConfig export DATABASE_URL= "Your database url" or you will use sqlite as your database